This post may contain affiliate links. Read my disclosure policy here.

-Whether you are looking for a Meatless Monday meal, or need a gluten free option, zucchini noodles have become very popular in my house.
+Whether you are looking for a Meatless Monday meal, or need a gluten free option, zucchini noodles, often called zoodles, are a quick and healthy choice.

 Now, I should disclose that I am swimming in zucchini from my garden so I was looking for a new way to use my abundant harvest.
 I made the mistake of planting 5 zucchini plants.
 I know.
 What was I thinking?
 Even if you’re not overrun with these prolific squash, chances are you have a neighbor or friend who is or can find them easily at your local farmer’s market.

 I made zucchini noodles last year on my mandoline and it was less than ideal.
 A mandoline is rigid and very sharp and the squash are not perfectly straight.
-The trick to making these noodles easier is a hand peeler.
+The trick to making these zoodles easier is a hand peeler.
 I recently found a Swissmar Julienne peeler that slices these perfectly.
-I love how fast these are ready.
+I love how fast this zoodle recipe is ready.
 After a little practice with the hand peeler I can now have these ready faster than my old 11-minute box of pasta.

-After cooking the ‘noodles’ they have a similar texture to traditional spaghetti.
+After cooking the ‘noodles’ or ‘zoodles’, they have a similar texture to traditional spaghetti.
 The flavor is mild so you might not even notice the substitute.
 Even my kids love them now.

-I want to know, what will you top your zucchini noodles with?
+I want to know, what will you top your zucchini noodles (zoodles) with?